splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 .. meta::
    :description: Reference of available AutoDetect detectors and their customizable arguments.

 The following tables show available AutoDetect detectors and their customizable arguments.
-To learn more about the driving SignalFlow functions, see the GitHub link in each AutoDetect detector section.
+To learn more about the driving SignalFlow functions, see the detectors functions in the SignalFlow library in GitHub: :new-page:`https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors/autodetect`.
+Links to each specific function are also included in the following documentation for each detector.

 .. _apm-autodetectors: